marialyck/SocialGraphs/index.md

 ![Image of Yaktocat](img/tooshort/tooshort_top10_lyrics.png)

-_Fig x.x: Top 10 most used words from artits San Quinn's 5 chosen songs._
+_Fig x.x: Top 10 most used words from artits Too $hort's 5 chosen songs._

 _The word which has been deleted due to explicit content._